Behind the Bullet: Film screening and discussion

 Yugen Rashad, coalition coordinator and health educator, Racial and Ethnic Approaches to Community Health (REACH), Multnomah County Department of Health

 June Vining, executive director, Trauma Intervention Program of Portland/Vancouver

 Free and open to the public.
 Light snacks and drinks provided.
 RSVP kindly requested.

 Co-hosted by OHSU-PSU School of Public Health, OHSU Center for Diversity and Inclusion, and the OHSU Gun Violence as a Public Health Issue Advisory Committee

 This year’s theme is Advancing Diversity and Equity: Making it meaningful to your life and work.
 The keynote speaker will be Laura Salerno Owens, a trial lawyer at Markowitz Herbold.
 Ms. Salerno Owens has served as the lead plaintiffs’ counsel in equal pay and gender discrimination class action against Nike, Inc.

-In addition to the keynote address, there will be a panel discussion about diversity and inclusion at OHSU and 13 facilitated lunch tables with topics such as:
+In addition to the keynote address, there was a panel discussion about diversity and inclusion at OHSU and 13 facilitated lunch tables.

-This conference is sponsored by OHSU School of Medicine, Center for Diversity and Inclusion, Office of the Provost, Center for Women's Health, and the School of Nursing.
+This conference was sponsored by OHSU School of Medicine, Center for Diversity and Inclusion, Office of the Provost, Center for Women's Health, and the School of Nursing.

 November 14, 2018